-Furthermore, the Trade Minister Regulation requiring use of Indonesian insurance companies

-(2018/80) is planned to take effect from February 2019.
+Furthermore, the Trade Minister Regulation requiring use of Indonesian insurance companies (2018/80), which was planned to take effect from February 2019, has come into full operation since June 2019 after a trial period which ended in May the same year.

-Collating with the basic regulations of GATS, in addition to problems with market access and citizen preferential treatment, the measures violates the promised contents of Indonesian international maritime transport services in the list for specific fields, and must be improved as quickly as possible.
+Collating with the basic regulations of GATS, in addition to problems with market access and citizen preferential treatment, the measures violate the promised contents of Indonesian international maritime transport services in the list for specific fields, and must be improved as quickly as possible.
 The situation is the same for the Japan-Indonesia EPA promises.